berangerthomas/Selma/README.md

 npm run preview
 ```

-If you only need the static build artifacts, publish the contents of `dist/` to any static host (S3, Netlify, Vercel, GitHub Pages, Surge, etc.).

 ## Overview & key features

 - Programmatic graph rendering: transforms a structured JSON payload into an interactive node-link diagram (D3).
 - Modular architecture: decoupled rendering, translation loading and markdown-driven node content.
 - Native localization: asynchronous loading of `taxonomy.json` and `ui.json` per language with safe fallbacks.
 - Export & print: inline fonts/images into exported SVG; produce PNG/JPG via canvas rasterization.

-For a short landing overview see the docs: [docs/index.md](docs/index.md).

 ## Project layout & architecture